bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 In the **external database detail** view, you can see all configurations from the selected external database.
 You can test if the configuration works and a connection to this database can be established, when you click on the :guilabel:`Arrow` button.
 You can change the most important information directly here too.
 If you click on the :guilabel:`Reset` button the database will be reset to the original setting.
+In this view you can see information about the last 200 executed *SQL* queries and used connections too.

 .. note::
     Not every value can be modified here yet.
 But you can override them in the